Batting average (cricket)

 In cricket, a player's batting average is the total number of runs they have scored divided by the number of times they have been out, usually given to two decimal places.
 Since the number of runs a player scores and how often they get out are primarily measures of their own playing ability, and largely independent of their teammates, batting average is a good metric for an individual player's skill as a batter (although the practice of drawing comparisons between players on this basis is not without criticism).
 The number is also simple to interpret intuitively.
 If all the batter's innings were completed (i.e. they were out every innings), this is the average number of runs they score per innings.
 If they did not complete all their innings (i.e. some innings they finished not out), this number is an estimate of the unknown average number of runs they score per innings.

 Each player normally has several batting averages, with a different figure calculated for each type of match they play (first-class, one-day, Test matches, List A, T20, etc.), and a player's batting averages may be calculated for individual seasons or series, or at particular grounds, or against particular opponents, or across their whole career.

 Batting average has been used to gauge cricket players' relative skills since the 18th century.

+Batting averages are sometimes calculated for whole teams, across a series or tournament.